eladelya/string-width-cli/README.md

 # string-width (v2.0.0)

-A highly accurate, dependency-free TypeScript library for calculating the visual width of strings in a terminal.
+A highly accurate, **zero runtime dependencies** TypeScript library for calculating the visual width of strings in a terminal.

 This major release (v2.0.0) introduces a new architecture, leveraging native `Intl.Segmenter` and an automated Unicode data build pipeline to solve complex edge cases with emojis, variation selectors, and combining marks.